E

 Human

-• Compared with 2021, despite the impact of large-scale recruitment of talents in other industries such as technology, the turnover rate only slightly increased by 0.15%,remaining stable
+• Compared with 2022, despite the impact of the post-epidemic economic recovery and the large-scale talent recruitment in other industries such as technology and tourism, the turnover rate only increased slightly by 0.89% and remained stable.

-• Job-related training was organized to improve management knowledge and consensus
+• Provide job-related education and training to improve management knowledge and build consensus

 Natural